Chicken and Dressing Recipe

 1. Preheat the oven to 375°F (190°C).

 4. Roast the chicken: Place the chicken on a roasting pan and pour the chicken broth into the bottom of the pan to keep the bird moist while roasting.
-Roast for about 1 hour and 30 minutes, or until the chicken reaches an internal temperature of 165°F (74°C) and the skin is golden and crispy.
+Roast the chicken for around 1 hour and 30 minutes — it’s ready when the skin turns golden and crispy, and the inside hits 165°F (74°C) on a meat thermometer.

 The roasted chicken will provide both flavor and moisture to the dressing, making the entire dish flavorful and satisfying.